Here’s a super simple recipe that sweetens that habanero heat, creating a yummy, sweet and spicy snack or condiment.

 Use tongs when handling hot sterilized jars.
 If you plan on doing a lot of canning, a canning jar lifter will make this job much easier.

 I used to use regular tongs only to have the jars slip out of the tongs, which can create a mess, or even a burn hazard due to the boiling water splashing.

-Also se sure the tongs are sterilized by dipping the ends in boiling water for a few minutes.
 Keep the jars in the hot water until they are ready to be filled.

 If you’re wanting to store these for months unopened for later consumption, you’ll want to follow the USDA’s Complete Guide to Home Canning.

 This resource is for people canning for the first time or for experienced canners wanting to improve their canning practices.
 The information is based on research conducted by the National Center for Home Food Preservation in cooperation with USDA’s National Institute of Food and Agriculture.

 Properly sterilizing and sealing prevents the growth of undesirable bacteria, yeasts, and molds.